 Can I give money to offset the cost of the event?
 Yes!
 Click on the Purchase Tickets and Online Donation page, then scroll down to the "Cash Donation" section.

 What's the Paddle Raise?
 During the annual benefit, following the live auction, the auctioneer invites parents to participate in a "Paddle Raise" to support a specific school need identified by the administration and the PTA executive board.
 Funds from past Paddle Raises have contributed to a variety of wonderful additions to the school including a new grand piano and laptops and carts for social studies and science classes.

-This year, we're inviting the HCHS community to raise a paddle and donate money to help build a glass terrace facing the courtyard.
+This year, we're inviting the HCHS community to raise a paddle and donate money to help update our computer lab, with ten percent of the funds going to support the glass overhang capital project President Raab introduced in January.
 You can help our children's school solicit more funds from the city and/or major corporations by donating any amount for the “Paddle Raise” on the Purchase Tickets link on the left of this page.

 Can I donate to the Paddle Raise if I'm not going to the auction?
 Yes!
 Place your bid by scrolling to the bottom of the Online Purchase page today!

 My child wants to work at the event—is that possible?
 Definitely.
 We need students to help out - and they will earn community service credit too!
 Please contact Ms. Stolarsky at firstname.lastname@example.org

 What can I do to help?
 We are looking for parent volunteers to work various shifts during the day and evening of April 5.
 Please sign up here.
 If you'd like to help out before the event, email email@example.com.